guusj/books/Warbreaker_BrandonSanderson.md

 “Their proportions aren’t quite up to your standards, I know,” he said.
 “But many are quite attractive.”
 Blushweaver shivered.
 “Please.
 Why would you want to know about your normal life?
 What if you were a murderer or a rapist?
 Worse, what if you had bad fashion sense?”
 He snorted at the twinkle in her eye.
 “You act so shallow.
 But I see the curiosity.
 You should try some of these things, let them tell you a little of who you were.
 There must have been something special about you for you to have Returned.”
-“Hum,” she said, smiling and siding up to him.
+“Hum,” she said, smiling and sidling up to him.
 He stopped as she ran her finger down the front of his chest.
 “Well, if you’re trying new things today, maybe there’s something else you ought to think about. . . .”
 “Don’t try to change the subject.”
 “I’m not,” she said.
 “But, how will you know who you were if you don’t try?
 It would be an . . . experiment.”
 Lightsong laughed, pushing her hand away.
 “My dear, I fear you would find me less than satisfactory.”